 The competition will consist of five categories, with six finalists in each category.

-- EXOTIC – Russian or otherwise, with a focus on technical elements, like effortless pointe work and refined, stylised movement, creative transitions and deceptively tricky flows;
+- HYPNOTIC FLOW has a focus on technical elements combined with effortless fluidity, like effortless pointe work and refined, stylised movement, creative transitions and deceptively tricky flows;

-- SHOWGIRL – Think pole classique, Aussie style, or burlesque inspired.
+- SHOWSTOPPER – Think pole classique, Aussie style, or burlesque inspired.
 Showgirl is sexy and entertaining, a perfect blend of tricks, flexibility and show, an exhibition of beautiful shapes and tantalising theatre;

-- LOW FLOW – Basework only, competitors cannot do anything higher up the pole than they would reach for a chair spin.
+- BASEWORK – Low flow only, competitors cannot do anything higher up the pole than they would reach for a chair spin.
 This is all about fluid dance and transitions around the bottom third of the pole.
 Style can be of your choice but only basework is allowed;

 - OLD SCHOOL – Super sexy stripper style, OG pole, club vibes, inspired by the creators of our community to bring some nostalgia to the stage and show us your Old School flow.
 This category is to showcase your sensuality and engage the crowd;